 '''

 z70 A => SHOW UNIT FULL

 LUN

 D200

 DISK20300

 Switches:

 RUN

 NOWRITE PROTECT

 READ CACHE

 MAXIMUM CACHED TRANSFER SIZE = 32

 ACCESS \overline{ID} = AL\overline{L}

 ONLINE to the other controller

 PREFERRED PATH = OTHER CONTROLLER

-Size: 20508\overline{6}0 blocks
+Size: 2050860 blocks

 '''

 The host executes I/O to a logical unit on one path at a time, until that path fails.
-If a controller has two ports, as the HSZ80 and the HSG80 controllers do, then different hosts can access the same logical unit over different ports of the controller to which the logical unit is on line.
+If a controller has two ports, then different hosts can access the same logical unit over different ports of the controller to which the logical unit is on line.